Estimation and inference for Deep Neuronal Networks: Introduction

-This paper extends \cite{Sp2022} which studied the properties of a general penalized maximum likelihood estimator (pMLE) for so called \emph{stochastically linear smooth} (SLS) models.
+This paper offers a new approach to studying the properties of the MLE in nonlinear regression problems.
+The study includes the following main steps.
+First, we establish some results about MLE properties for a special class of so called \emph{stochastically linear smooth} (SLS) models.
 The major assumptions for the SLS setup are linearity of the stochastic component of the considered log-likelihood w.r.t. the target parameter and concavity of the expected log-likelihood.
-It appears that both assumptions fail for nonlinear inverse problems \eqref{YAfseNI}.
-Later we offer a method called \emph{calming} which allows to overcome the issue of nonlinearity of the stochastic component by extending the parameter space and including the image of the operator in the parameter vector.
-This naturally leads a semiparametric problem when the target parameter is estimated along with a high dimension nuisance parameter, however, in the SLS framework; see Section~\ref{SsemiMLE} for details.
+This allows to overcome traditional difficulties in studying the MLE or minimum contrast estimators and avoid the high-tech tools of the empirical process theory; cf. \cite{Kosorok,nickl_2015}.
+Instead, we only need some deviation bounds for quadratic forms; see \ifsqnorm{Section~\ref{SdevboundnonGauss}.}{\cite{Sp2023c}, \cite{Sp2023d}.} Unfortunately, the main SLS assumptions fail for nonlinear regression \eqref{YAfseNI}.
+The objective function is not convex and its stochastic component is not linear in the parameter.
+Later we offer a method called \emph{calming} which allows to overcome the issue of nonlinearity of the stochastic component by extending the parameter space and including the response in the parameter vector.
+This naturally leads to a semiparametric problem in which the target parameter is estimated along with a high dimensional nuisance parameter.
+The parameter space is enlarged, however, the problem is reduced back to the semiparametric SLS framework; see Section~\ref{SsemiMLE} for details.
+Semiparametric estimation is well developed; see e.g. \cite{chen1995}, \cite{bickel1993efficient}, \cite{Kosorok} and references therein.
+However, most of available results are stated in classical asymptotic setup and cannot be used for our study.
+Later in Section~\ref{SsemiMLE} we revisit and reconsider the main notions and results of the semiparametric theory using the general Fisher and Wilks expansions developed for the SLS setup.
+A particular focus is on the semiparametric effective dimension and on the bias arising in profile MLE estimation.

 The issue of non-concavity is even more severe.
 So far, no universal method of studying the problem of non-convex optimization is available.
 We follow the standard ``localization'' idea imposing the so called ``warm start'' assumption; see e.g. \cite{Gr2007} for the results about Gauss-Newton iterative methods in non-convex optimization.
-Similar idea of a ``warm start'' is used in \cite{SpLaplace2022} for Laplace approximation setup.
-The main question for this approach is the required accuracy of the initial guess to ensure local concavity of the objective function.
+Combining the mentioned ideas of calming and localization allows to state rather precise finite sample results about the properties of the pMLE for nonlinear regression.